Small Business Customer Service Advice

 Always do your best to answer your phone inside a maximum of a few rings.
 Be sure to give the caller your name and show a genuine interest in them.
-No matter how busy you are, don't put across the impression that you don't have time to talk or are pressured to be elsewhere.
+No matter how busy you are, don't convey that you don't have time to talk or are pressured to be elsewhere.

 Every single one of your customers needs to feel special.
 If you can convey the fact that you are listening to them and understanding their needs you will help to generate this feeling.

-If you also use a mobile or cellphone, use divert services to send calls direct to where you are.
+If you also use a mobile or cellphone, use call forwarding services to send calls direct to where you are.

-If you are promising to deliver products or services inside 24 hours and failing to do so, you give the impression of being all talk and no action.
+If you are promising to deliver products or services within a specified timeframe and are failing to do so, you give the impression of being all talk and no action.
 Adopt the opposite attitude; don't ever promise anything you do not know for sure you can supply.
 It is far better to surprise the customer by delivering products early or completing a job faster than anticipated than to let them down with false guarantees.